imsubhra/Edgile/README.md

 Microsoft Engage Program 2021

 - A website designed for online examination where admin will manage all details of HODs of University.
-- In exam portal, HODs will manipulate all the details of their faculties and allot them courses also.
+- In exam portal, HODs will manipulate all the details of their teachers and allot them courses also.
 - Students will give exams if scheduled according to their alloted course.

 ## TECH STACK